wkorando/spring-boot-cloud-native-workshop/README.md

 # Spring Boot Cloud Native Workshop

-This workshop is designed to help spring developers get familiar with the important concepts invovled with building, deploying, testing Spring Boot applications on a cloud platform, in this case IBM Cloud, using Kubernetes.
-This workshop closely follows the content of the article series [Living on the Cloud]((https://developer.ibm.com/series/living-on-the-cloud/)).

-Each exercise in this project is its own branch.
+This workshop is designed with Spring Developers in mind.
+If your organization is thinking about or in the process of making the move to a Cloud Platform built on Kubernetes, this workshop will help give you hands on experience of working with Kubernetes.

+For additional reading, be sure to check out the [Living on the Cloud](https://developer.ibm.com/series/living-on-the-cloud/) blog series on IBM Developer.

 ## What You Will Learn

+In this workshop you will learn about the following concepts:

 * Working with Kubernetes
 * Building Delivery Pipelines